Hunterian transliteration: Additional languages and adaptations

 Over time, the Hunterian method extended in reach to cover several Indic scripts, including Burmese and Tibetan.
 The Hunterian system was used to establish writing systems that used the Latin alphabet for some Indian languages that were previously not associated with a written script, such as Mizo.
 In the case of Mizo, the Hunterian-based writing system "has proved hugely successful."
 Provisions for schwa deletion in Indo-Aryan languages were also made where applicable, e.g. the Hindi कानपुर is transliterated as kānpur (and not kānapura) but the Sanskrit क्रम is transliterated as krama (and not kram).
 The system has undergone some evolution over time.
 For instance, long vowels were marked with an acute accent in the original version, but this was later replaced in the 1954 Government of India update with a macron.
 Thus, जान ('life') was previously romanized as ján but began to be romanized as jān.
-Additional diacritics have been proposed for various purposes, such as disambiguating Nastaʿlīq letters which map to a single Devanagari grapheme (e.g. ث ,س and ص which all map to स).
+Additional diacritics have been proposed for various purposes, such as disambiguating Urdu letters which map to a single Devanagari grapheme (e.g. ث ,س and ص which all map to स).
 Some languages of the region are tonal, such as Mizo and Punjabi, and accent marks over vowels have been repurposed to indicate tone for some of them.